Identify Sad People in the Bible

 - 3The people who experience depression in the Bible are usually those who have great faith in God.
 This is either because God wanted to test their faith, or because the devil suggested they be tested.
 Among the more famous characters who experienced depression, were Moses, Naomi, Hagar, David, Saul, Elijah, Hannah, Nehemiah, Solomon, Job, Judas, Paul, Jeremiah, and John the Baptist.Look for the significant people of great faith.

 The Bible depicts the truth that anyone can suffer from depression.
 Naomi and Ruth were poor people.
 Solomon was a king.
 Job and David were young men.
 Hannah was a barren woman.
 Jeremiah was the "weeping prophet".

-- 3Depression because of bad news.When Jesus heard what had happened, he withdrew by boat privately to a solitary place.
-(Matthew 14:13, Holy Bible - New International Version) The Messengers came to Jesus at the time and reported that John the Baptist (Jesus's best friend) had been beheaded by Herod Antipas.Advertisement
+- 3When Jesus heard what had happened, he withdrew by boat privately to a solitary place.
+(Matthew 14:13, Holy Bible - New International Version) The Messengers came to Jesus at the time and reported that John the Baptist (Jesus's best friend) had been beheaded by Herod Antipas.Depression because of bad news.Advertisement

 The Solution to Depression